 While this may sound simple it is a process and technique that has been used for centuries because of its effectiveness.

-Now you are aware of the Awaken Kundalini 3 Easy Steps process you can build a regular practice into your daily regime.
+Now you are aware of the 3 Easy Steps process you can build a regular practice into your daily regime.

-Once comfortable with each step you combine them to form a regime of Kundalini awakening.
+Once comfortable with each step you combine them to form a regime to awaken Kundalini.

 On inhalation silently say your Guru’s name while focusing on your breath moving from the base of your spine, up your spine and out the top of your head.